staticintlucas/goldfish/README.md

 ## Advantages

-- Lower board profile with the mid-mounted USB-C connector.
+- Lower board profile with the mid-mounted USB-C connector
-- Two internal pins make the USB data lines easily accessible.
+- Two internal pins make the USB data lines easily accessible
-- USB-C is more durable, reversible and just plain cool.
+- USB-C is more durable, reversible and just plain cool
-- 5 additional pins on the underside of the board.
+- 5 additional pins on the underside of the board
-- Pin-compatible with the original Pro Micro.
+- Pin-compatible with the original Pro Micro
-- Sturdier through-hole USB connector.
+- Sturdier through-hole USB connector

 ## Disadvantages

-- Less choice for custom cables for USB-C compared to Mini-B / Micro-B.
-- More expensive, depending on order quantity.
+- Can be more expensive, depending on order quantity
-- No onboard RX, TX, LEDs.
+- No onboard RX, TX, LEDs
 - No onboard Voltage Regulator (this makes no difference for keyboards; a regulator is only required when power supplies of over 5.5V are used)

 ## Known Issues

 #### VBUS connected to VCC &mdash; fixed in Rev. B
-- Similar problem as the [Green Pro Micro clone] making it unsuitable for certain split keyboards. \
+- Similar problem as the [Green Pro Micro clone] making it unsuitable for certain split keyboards
 - Applies to Rev. 0 and Rev. A

 ## Changelog

-#### Rev C
+#### Rev. C

-- Changed layout of the bottom edge pins to match the Elite-C.
+- Changed layout of the bottom edge pins to match the Elite-C

-#### Rev B
+#### Rev. B

-- Fixed split keyboard issue.
+- Fixed split keyboard issue
-- Tidied up parts of the layout, including the removal of signal lines from under the crystal.
+- Tidied up parts of the layout, including the removal of signal lines from under the crystal

-#### Rev A
+#### Rev. A

-- Changed the footprint of C6 from 0402 to 0603 to reduce component cost by a few cent.
+- Changed the footprint of C6 from 0402 to 0603 to reduce component cost by a few cent

-#### Rev 0
+#### Rev. 0

-- Initial Design.
+- Initial Design

 ## Vendors Selling Goldfish